How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 - A family of four includes two adults and two children

-- Trip booking for mid-June 2023
+- Trip booking for mid-June 2026

 - Staying in a value hotel in Waikiki (central location and best prices)

-As stated above, the average trip to Hawaii cost for a family of four came to $13,493.
-That’s $3,373 per person.
+As stated above, the average trip to Hawaii for a family of four came to $13,736.
+That’s $3,434 per person.

-For our cost estimates, we averaged hotel prices on Expedia for a non-ocean view room, car rental prices from Hawaii Discount Car Rental, airplane tickets using our booking method, and a few of our favorite Oahu tours and activities.
+For our cost estimates, we averaged hotel prices on Expedia for a non-ocean-view room, car rental prices from Hawaii Discount Car Rental, airplane tickets using our booking method, and a few of our favorite Oahu tours and activities.

 Oahu is the most visited Hawaiian Island, the Cheapest Hawaiian Island to Visit, and Waikiki is the best place to stay on Oahu in price and location (in our opinion).
 Hence, we used Oahu for our cost estimate.

-See our recommendations below on how to save money on your 2023 Hawaii Vacation.
+See our recommendations below on how to save money on your Hawaii Vacation.
 Then sign up for our Hawaii Travel Newsletter to stay up to date on visiting Hawaii this year.

 Here’s how costs break down for our 10-day trip to Oahu in June.